tholden/dynareOBC/README.md

 Recommended additional installations:
  * MATLAB R2015a or later.
- * The MATLAB Parallel toolbox, or a fully compatible clone.
+ * The MATLAB Parallel Toolbox, or a fully compatible clone.
- * The MATLAB Optimization toolbox, or an alternative non-linear least squares routine, which is required for the experimental
+ * The MATLAB Optimization Toolbox, or an alternative non-linear least squares routine, which is required for the experimental
    `global` option.
 (To use an alternative routine, you must set `dynareOBC.FSolveFunctor`.)
+This toolbox is also required for some options of estimation, as detailed below.
  * A working compiler for MEX which is supported by MATLAB Coder, ideally supporting OpenMP.
 On Windows, a free compiler meeting these requirements is available from: https://www.visualstudio.com/en-us/news/vs2013-community-vs.aspx .
 Alternatively, on Windows, with MATLAB r2015b, another free compiler meeting these requirements (which uses much less disk space) is available